DeskCycle Under Desk Exerciser Review

 Should You Buy the DeskCycle Under Desk Exerciser?

-There are less expensive under-desk pedal exercisers on the market, but none that are as highly regarded as the DeskCycle.
-We feel this is a perfect option for the consumer who seeks a convenient, portable, and unobtrusive way to stay active at home or in the workplace.
-We don't recommend this machine for hard-core bikers who are looking to maintain their training while indoors.
+There are less expensive under-desk pedal exercisers on the market, but none are as highly regarded as the DeskCycle.
+We feel this is a perfect option for the consumer who seeks a convenient, portable, and discreet way to stay active at home or in the workplace.
+We don't recommend this machine for hard-core bikers looking to maintain their indoor training.
 But for the average user, we like this indoor cycle.
 Whether for therapeutic reasons or to reach health and fitness goals, the DeskCycle is an affordable option to consider.

 What Other Exercise Bikes Should You Consider?